o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 `/*`

-`* All or portions of this file Copyright (c) Amazon.com, Inc. or its affiliates or`

-`* its licensors.`
+`* Copyright (c) Contributors to the Open 3D Engine Project.`

+`* For complete copyright and license terms please see the LICENSE at the root of this distribution.`

 `*`

-`* For complete copyright and license terms please see the LICENSE at the root of this`

-`* distribution (the "License").
-All use of this software is governed by the License,`

-`* or, if provided, by the license below or the license accompanying this file.
-Do not`

-`* remove or modify any license notices.
-This file is distributed on an "AS IS" BASIS,`

-`* WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.`
+`* SPDX-License-Identifier: Apache-2.0 OR MIT`

 `*`

 `*/`

-**Required:** For non-Lumberyard source code files outside of 3rd Party that we have made modifications please follow the steps in the Special Cases section of the [Copyright Header Requirements](/display/lmbr/Copyright+Header+Requirements#CopyrightHeaderRequirements-Specialcases) document
+**Required:** For non-O3DE source code files outside of 3rd Party that we have made modifications please follow the steps in the Special Cases section of the [Copyright Header Requirements](/display/lmbr/Copyright+Header+Requirements#CopyrightHeaderRequirements-Specialcases) document

 9.2.
 API definitions:
 ---------------------